TheNeikos/touhouc/README.md

 A Danmaku

-Please do not contribute through source files yet
+Please do not contribute through source files yet.